Latest Insight

 Order Bulk Packing Materials

+You probably don’t think of packaging as a major expense, but packing costs can add up quickly if you’re shipping a large volume of parts.
 Instead of picking up packing materials for each order that comes in, estimate how much you’ll need and put in a regular order at the beginning of each week or month.
 Don’t hesitate to talk to multiple sellers to compare prices, delivery options, and other factors.

 Assign Specific Boxes to Each Part